deezetohh/simple_shell-1/README.md

-simple shell is a unix like command line interpreter.
+mple shell is a unix like command line interpreter.
 This program reads commands from the user, tokenizes them, and executes the commands using "execve" system call.

 	Tasks:
 	1. Write a UNIX command line interpreter.